mayank-kumar03/mayank-kumar03/README.md

 ## 🚀 About Me

 Hey there!
-I’m Mayank Kumar — a curious and passionate Computer Science student specializing in Artificial Intelligence, based in Kanpur, India.
+I’m Mayank Kumar — a curious and passionate Computer Science student specializing in Artificial Intelligence.

 I love building things that matter — whether it’s crafting dynamic web apps or designing intelligent ML models.
 My journey in tech is driven by a deep interest in solving real-world challenges and learning something new every single day.

 Currently, I’m diving deeper into full-stack development and advanced machine learning, with a goal to create meaningful, scalable, and smart solutions that make an impact.

-Let’s build the future, one line of code at a time!
+Let’s build the future,

 ---